 Depending on the category of changes, all contributions to the software have to go through the steps specified in Section 6.2 before they are submitted to the SCA.
 One aspect is to test pure technical issues like the independence of the processor configurations and similar things.
-For testing such issues, a standard technical test suite will be defined, which should easily be installed and applied at every center.
 Issues to be checked are for example:

-- Portability

 - Independence of processor configurations (MPI and OpenMP for parallel code)

-- Reproducibility of results with older versions
+- Reproducibility of results with older versions (if applicable)

 - Restart functionality

 - I/O with Grib/NetCDF

 - Tests with array bound checking

 - Possibility to run with input data from different models (GME, IFS, ERA, etc.)

 - Timings / efficiency / scalability

+- Portability